Chicago boasts a large number of tourist attractions, but there is undoubtedly a select handful that is by far the most

-Chicago is known for its skyline, the museums, and the parks.
+Chicago is known for its skyline, the museums, festivals, and the parks.
 Here are some of the most significant tourist destinations in the Windy City, which range from Lincoln Park Zoo to President Obama's Hyde Park home.

 The fountain, constructed out of gorgeous pink Georgia marble, was donated to the city by Kate Buckingham, a grand patroness of the arts.
 It is Chicago's centerpiece along the Lake Michigan shore.
 While beautiful, the real attraction of the fountain is the computer-controlled water, light, and music show that takes place every hour.
 It's a dazzling display that makes for a fantastic photo opportunity and a picture perfect background—which is why you'll inevitably see a wedding party having portraits taken there during milder weather.

 The 360 Chicago Observation Deck (formerly John Hancock Observatory) may not be as high as the Willis Tower Skydeck, but at 1,000 feet up, the view of Chicago is still breathtaking.
 The observation deck located in the historic John Hancock Building is the place to go for breathtaking 360-degree views of Lake Michigan and the city.